rpoleski/MulensModel/developers_board.md

     * check\_if\_caustic\_crossing() function can be added - for non-parallax, no-orbital motion it requires calculation of cusps positions for each caustic and checking if they are on the same side of the trajectory
     * try/except in pyplot commands and catch AttributeError - these may be miss-spelling etc.
   * ModelParameters class:
-    * _values in dimensionless astropy.quantity should be changed to float, other types should be rejected (unless it's a time unit etc.)_
+    * _values in dimensionless astropy.quantity should be changed to float, other types should be rejected (unless it is a time unit etc.)_
     * _LaTeX strings with parameters names (useful e.g. for corner plots or tables with results)_
     * Transform t\_E and other parameters between geocentric and heliocentric frames.
     * option to return alpha, dalpha\_dt, and ds\_dt as floats instead of astropy.quantities
-    * why .rho returns None if it's not defined?
+    * why .rho returns None if it is not defined?
 In other similar cases we have KeyError.
 Should that be changed? (if so, then maybe only after changing version to 2.0.0)
     * to make \_check\_valid\_combination\_1\_source\_...() shorter, make a boolean dict that says if given parameter is defined or not
     * change order to improve the website
     * check if t\_eff and t\_star can be used as input simultaneously